 Christopher Gainor is a historian of technology and writer specializing in space exploration and aeronautics.
 He is the author of five books, and his writings have appeared in various specialty publications and Canadian newspapers.

 He holds a PhD in the history of technology from the University of Alberta, and he is currently writing a history of the Hubble Space Telescope for NASA.
-His fifth book, The Bomb and America’s Missile Age, will be published in 2018.
+His fifth book, The Bomb and America’s Missile Age, has recently been published.

 Chris is President of the Royal Astronomical Society of Canada.

 His other historical interests include the United States, the Soviet Union, and Canada.
 Chris is also known for bringing history alive through his appearances as Sir Winston Churchill.
 As well, Chris has taught history at the University of Victoria and at CFB Esquimalt for the Royal Military College of Canada.

 During his years as a journalist, Chris wrote extensively on health care and public affairs, and he won a National Newspaper Award for his work.
 Chris has also worked in communications in government and in the non-profit sector.
 He lives in Victoria, B.C., Canada.